4 Musics

 4Musics is an Indian music composers group from Kerala consisting of four core members: Jim Jacob, Eldhose Alias, Biby Mathew, and Justin James.
 The group was founded in 2003.
 Their debut album, Mazhathulli, was released in 2007.
-Following the release of their album, they entered the Mollywood film industry as music directors in the movie Juzt Married.
+Following the release of their album, they entered the Malayalam cinema film industry as music directors in the movie Juzt Married.
 The group mainly focuses on folk, melodic, and Indian pop musical styles.

 They are also the founders of NHQ (Noise Headquarters) recording studio in Cochin.
 The band became famous through Oppam, a movie released in 2016.
 A song in the movie "Minungum Minnaminunge" became popular on social media and YouTube.

-Earlier Days
+Earlier days

 During 2003 Biby and Jim started doing compositions together.
 They started off doing Christian devotional songs.
 Both of them were members of Azhakam St Mary's Jacobite Church choir.
 Together they did their first devotional Album “Karunardrasneham” in 2003 marked their debut.
 Soon they joined in a devotional band formed by Sanil Peter, where they met Jimson James (PRESENT MEMBER OF 4 MUSICS) who brought the idea of starting a western Band named (9-1-B-C).

-2003- 2007
+2003–2007

 Mid-2003 they formed the Band 9-1-B-C with 10 members and thus joined Eldhose Alias and Justin James (brother of Jimson James) to the Band.
 They started off doing shows in and around Ernakulam, also performed in Kairaly channel in 2004 for the program named “CONFUSION” which marked their first television experience.
 Later by 2006 the band got Split as Jim and Jimson went to Ireland, Justin went to New Zealand and Eldhose went to Bangalore for their Higher studies.
 During those days biby was fully active in music by composing music for 2 devotional Albums (SAMARPPANAM, UNNI GANAPATHY) also he joined with Mr. Binoy and Babu Varghese (DAVID's HARP Member) started doing karaoke shows.